 A bounty of snowfall facilitates endless winter activity options.
 More than 100 miles of groomed, multiuse winter trails crisscross Lake County, perfect for cross-country skiing, snowshoeing, snowmobiling and fat biking (winter mountain biking on wide tires).
 Other possibilities for winter fun include snowmobiling, ice skating, sledding, and hut trips using the famed 10th Mountain Division Hut system.

-If downhill skiing is your preference, intimate Ski Cooper receives an average of 250 inches of snowfall a year and boasts more than 400 skiable acres.
-The ski area nestled atop Tennessee Pass (just 10 minutes from Leadville) is a true locals’ favorite for its all-natural snow, variety of terrain and affordability — the 2-Fer Tuesday program lets skiers and boarders score two full-day lift tickets on Tuesdays for just $52.
-Meanwhile, Ski Cooper’s Chicago Ridge Snowcat Tours takes freshie-seekers up along the Continental Divide to experience all the best snow in the San Isabel and White River national forests.
+If downhill skiing is your preference, family-friendly Ski Cooper receives an average of 250 inches of snowfall a year and boasts more than 400 skiable acres.
+The ski area nestled atop Tennessee Pass (just 10 minutes from Leadville) is a true locals’ favorite for its all-natural snow, variety of terrain and affordability.

 4. The train whistle still blows in Leadville.

-From Memorial Day weekend until early October, the Leadville, Colorado & Southern Railroad winds visitors on an excursion through swaths of unscathed wilderness, including the Arkansas River Valley and San Isabel National Forest.
+Memorial Day weekend, the Leadville, Colorado & Southern Railroad winds visitors on an excursion through swaths of unscathed wilderness, including the Arkansas River Valley and San Isabel National Forest.
 On the Leadville train, spot deer or marmots as the stunning landscape slides by and capture amazing photos of fourteeners.
 Wildflower and fall-foliage excursions are particularly magical.

 5. Our affordable lodging enables visitors to do more — and stay longer.